-Note 11 - Contingencies
+Note 12 - Contingencies

-The Council participates in several Federal programs and State projects.
+The Council participates in a number of Federal programs and State projects.
 These programs and projects are subject to financial and compliance audits by the grantors or their respective representatives.
 The possible disallowance of any item charged to the program or project or request for the return of any unexpended funds cannot be determined at this time.
 No provision for any liability that may result has been made in the financial statements.